 Grant revenue relates to our Cancer Prevention Research Institute of Texas, or CPRIT grant for MT-3724.
 CPRIT grant funds are provided to us in advance as conditional cost reimbursement where revenue is recognized as allowable costs are paid.
 Amounts collected in excess of revenue recognized are recorded as deferred revenue.
-For the three months ended March 31, 2018 and 2017, we recognized \$251,000 and \$125,000 in CPRIT grant revenues related to the pre-clinical and clinical development of MT-3724.
+For the three months ended June 30, 2018 and 2017, we recognized \$423,000 and \$42,000, respectively, in CPRIT grant revenues related to the pre-clinical and clinical development of MT-3724.
+For the six months ended June 30, 2018 and 2017, we recognized \$674,000 and \$167,000, respectively, in CPRIT grant revenues related to the pre-clinical and clinical development of MT-3724.

 Research and Development revenue primarily relates to our collaboration with Takeda.
-We have an ongoing research collaboration with Takeda Pharmaceuticals related to the evaluation of our ETB technology that was initiated in the fourth quarter 2016.
+We have an ongoing research collaboration with Takeda Pharmaceuticals related to the evaluation of our ETB technology that was initiated in the fourth quarter

+2016.
 The Takeda Collaboration Agreement and Takeda Multi-Target Agreement provide for upfront technology access fees, milestone payments and reimbursement payments.
 Under ASC 606, Revenue from Contracts with Customers, we recognize revenue when a customer obtains control of promised goods or services, in an amount that reflects the consideration which we expect to receive in exchange for those goods or services.
-To determine revenue recognition for arrangements that are within the scope of ASC 606, we perform the following five steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations including whether they are distinct in the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to transfer a distinct good or services are performance obligation.
+To determine revenue recognition for arrangements that are within the scope of ASC 606we perform the following five steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations based on estimated selling prices; and (v) recognition of revenue when (or as) we satisfy each performance obligation.
 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
-Amounts received prior to satisfying the revenue recognized as deferred revenue in our balance sheet.
-For the three months ended March 31, 2018, we recognized \$231,000 in research and development revenue related to research collaboration agreements.
-For the three months ended March 31, 2017, we recognized \$1.8 million in research and development revenue related to research collaboration agreements.
+Amounts received prior to satisfying the revenue recognition criteria are recognized as deferred revenue in our balance sheet.
+For the three months ended June 30, 2018 and 2017, we recognized \$944,000 and zero, respectively, in research and development revenue related to research collaboration agreements.
+For thesix months ended June 30, 2018 and 2017, we recognized \$1.2 million and \$1.8 million, respectively, in research and development revenue related to research collaboration agreements.